top of page

 CNS Illo Green.png

 Coyote Nature School offers children a holistic experience which complements and enriches traditional classroom and home learning across the curriculum.
-Each child will expand their natural curiosity through ‘hands on’ activities under the guidance of experienced and engaging educator Kendra Martin and the CNS team.
+Each child will expand their natural curiosity through ‘hands on’ activities.

 Our school offers experiences such as shelter building, hiking, tracking animals, use of tools, journaling, artist expression, use of field guides and maps, sit spot reflection, creative art, roleplay, songs and stories.